IRMVLab/UniHand/README.md

 - We empirically found that SAM-3D-Body produces jittered trajectory labels with its hand branch in our cases, leading to worse predictions.
 We are figuring out a smooth mechanism to deal with this issue.
 - The pseudo depth estimated by [Depth Anything 3](https://github.com/ByteDance-Seed/Depth-Anything-3) is also provided.
 Feel free to use it as alternative depth input of Uni-Hand.
 - We sincerely appreciate [Yutong Dong](https://github.com/venicerae) for debugging Uni-Hand and developing the SAM-3D-Body version.
+- We would also like to thank [Yunji Feng](https://blog.fengyunji.site/) for his efforts in developing a DiT-based trajectory diffusion variant for Uni-Hand.
+Please refer to [this branch](https://github.com/IRMVLab/UniHand/tree/baselines/DiT-version).

 ## Deploy on Your Own Robot